 The SO understands that there is a lot of information about the environment and sustainability as it relates to Trent's Campus.
 In this section we strive to provide ready access to that information.
 If you know of a helpful report that we don't have listed, please let us know.

 Green Metric - Trent submitted to the World Green Metric in 2018 for the first time and received a ranking of 73rd of all participating universities.
 In 2019 we moved to the 66th position.

 Waste Diversion - Trent is required under Ontario Regulations 102/94 and 103/94 to perform an annual waste audit and use that information to develop strategies to improve waste reduction and diversion on campus.
-Audits estimate the campus performance of diversion systems using samples of waste.
-Trent's last three audit demonstrated a diversion rate over 80% while the 2020 audit estimates approximately 70% waste diversion from Landfill.
-Auditing is difficult during COVID operations however the SO will strive to re-audit as soon as feasible.
+Audits estimate the campus performance of reduction and diversion systems using samples of waste and collection data.
+Trent's audits demonstrate a diversion rate typically between 70-80%.

 LEED Buildings (Leadership in Energy and Environmental Design) - Trent has two LEED projects on campus - The Life and Health Sciences Building and the addition to the PSB Wilson Athletics Complex.
 Below are the LEED Score Cards and highlight how these buildings achieved this certification.